barrettotte/agartha/truenas/truenas.md

 - Setting up NFS for docker volume
   - All dirs
   - Maproot user = root, Maproot group = wheel
+- also needed to enable `NMFSv3 ownership model for NFSv4` for docker volumes...not sure why

 ## TrusNAS Misc Config